Priyal1602/Admission_Analysis_LIVE_Dashboard/README.md

-# Admission Analysis Live Dashboard 📚📊
+# Admission Analysis Live Report 📚📊

-This is a live Power BI dashboard project developed during my internship at **Enosis Solutions Pvt.
-Ltd.** It is connected to a SQL Server database and automatically refreshes data every 12 hours.
+This is a live Power BI project developed at **Enosis Solutions Pvt.
+Ltd. The Loaded data is connected to a SQL Server database and data is refreshed in power-bi services (on cloud) after every 12 hours.
 The dashboard is designed to provide real-time insights into student admissions, demographics, and geographical trends.

 ## 📌 Objective
 To support education administrators with timely, data-driven decisions by analyzing student admission trends, demographics, and location-based statistics using dynamic Power BI dashboards.

 ## 📂 Tools & Technologies
-- Power BI (Live Dashboard)
+- Power BI (Live Report)
 - Microsoft SQL Server
 - DAX (Data Analysis Expressions)
 - Power Query (for data transformation)